aimeos/map/README.md

 Determines if a key or several keys exists in the map.

-If several keys are passed as array, all keys must exist in the map for `TRUE` to be returned.
+If several keys are passed as array, all keys must exist in the map to return `TRUE`.

 ```php
 public function has( $key ) : bool
 ```

-* @param mixed&#124;array `$key` Key of the requested item
+* @param mixed&#124;array `$key` Key or path to the requested item
 * @return bool `TRUE` if key is available in map, `FALSE` if not

 **Examples:**